Assured Workloads Enabled

 Encryption at Rest

 All data is encrypted at rest using Customer-Managed Encryption Keys (CMEK) with AES-256 encryption.
-We maintain exclusive control over our cryptographic keys, ensuring true data sovereignty within Canadian data centers.
+We maintain exclusive control over our cryptographic keys, ensuring Canadian data residency within Canadian data centers.

 Canada Data Boundary

 Part of our Assured Workloads control package, strictly enforcing the Canada Data Boundary.
-This includes restricting resources to Canadian regions and enforcing minimum TLS versions for all transit.
+This includes restricting primary storage resources to Canadian regions and enforcing minimum TLS versions for all transit.

 DLP Privacy Middleware